CaninoDev/glow.nvim/README.md

 - Pressing `q` will automatically close the window
 - No path arg means glow uses current path in vim
-- `:Glow` command will work as toogle feature, so calling it will open or close the current preview
+- `:Glow` command will work as toggle feature, so calling it will open or close the current preview

 You can also create a mapping getting a preview of the current file